-A record vs. a request for information - answering questions from the public will sometimes negate a person's need to pursue a public records request
+A record vs. a request for information - Under the public records laws, custodians have no obligation to answer questions posed by the public, however, answering questions will sometimes negate a person's need to pursue a public records request

-However, staff should be careful to not disclose information that would not be disclosed in a public records request.
+\ However, staff should be careful to not disclose information that would not be disclosed in a public records request.